 It is a fact of life that the earth is full of ordinary people.
-Most folks are plain, common, simple people.
+Most of us are plain folks – common, simple people.

-Yahuwah Elohim [the LORD God] must love ordinary people, because there are so many of us!
-Ordinary people are the kind of people Father is seeking — the plain, the simple, the lowly:
+Yahuwah Elohim [the Hebrew name for LORD God] must truly love ordinary people, because there are so many of us!!
+Ordinary people are just the kind of people Father God is seeking — the plain, the simple, the lowly:

-For ye see your calling, brethren, how that not many wise men after the flesh, not many mighty, not many noble, are called: But God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty; And base things of the world, and things which are despised, hath God chosen, yea, and things which are not, to bring to naught things that are: That no flesh should glory in His presence.
+For you see your calling, brethren, how that not many wise men after the flesh, not many mighty, not many noble, are called: But God has chosen the foolish things of the world to confound the wise; and God has chosen the weak things of the world to confound the things which are mighty; And base things (worthless things) of the world, and things which are despised, has God chosen, yea, and things which are not, to bring to nothing the things that are: That no flesh should glory in His presence.
 (1Corinthians 1:26-29)

-This is a very good passage for us to remember, especially at those times when we are feeling inadequate, weak, unimportant, or useless.
-It is the ordinary, the weak, the ‘nobodys’ of this world, the so-called ‘foolish ones’ that Father is seeking, in order to fulfill His purposes.
+This is a very good passage to remember at those times when we are feeling inadequate, weak, unimportant, or useless.
+It is the ordinary, the weak, the commoners of this world, the so-called ‘despised ones’ that Father is seeking, in order to fulfill His purposes.

-Yahuwah has chosen to put the wondrous treasure of His Son’s precious redemption, righteousness, and Holy Spirit INTO us — frail, weak, earthen vessels — to accomplish His purposes, by His grace:
+Yahuwah has chosen to put the wondrous treasure of His Son’s precious Redemption, Righteousness, and Holy Spirit INTO us.
+He has chosen precious, yet frail, weak, earthen vessels to accomplish His purposes, by His grace:

 Father chooses each one of us, knowing our weaknesses!
-He is not surprised by our weaknesses, which is why He has made His grace abundantly available for us! – for it is when we are weak, that is when He is strong on our behalf!
-(2Corinthians 12:9,10).
+He is not surprised by our weaknesses, which is why He makes His grace abundantly available for us! – for it is when we are weak, that He is strong on our behalf! (see 2Corinthians 12:9-10).

-It is our tiny mustard seed of faith that Father uses to show Himself strong on our behalf (Hebrews 11:33,34)!
-Ultimately it will be seen that our heavenly Father is glorified the most, in those who [in the world’s eyes], are considered as weak and ‘less than the least.’
+It is our tiny mustard seed of faith that Father uses to show Himself strong on our behalf (Hebrews 11:32-34)!
+Ultimately it will be seen that our heavenly Father is glorified the most, in those who may be considered weak and ‘less than the least.’